rjayroach/prepd-gem/README.md

 ### Networking
 - Domain names figured out and DNS running on Route53 etc
 - Ability to programatically change and update DNS
-- SSL certs are already installed so we do TLS from the beginning; even on local development
+- SSL certs are already installed so we do TLS from the beginning on all publicly available infrastructure
 - Load Balancing is setup, configured and running in at least staging and production, but also possible in development
-- HAProxy setup

-### Development Services
+### Development Pipeline Required Services

+Prepd provisions and configures the infrastructure and provides a tool to deploy applications into the infrastructure.
+However, certain aspects of the pipeline are expected to be provided outside of Prepd, which are:

+- Continuous Integration
+- Container Build and Store

+#### Continuous Integration

-- CI is setup and an automated deploy process is used from the outset of the project
+CI is expected to be setup and configured as part of an automated deploy process from the outset of the project.
-- how are containers getting built? by quay.io, circleCI, jenkins?
-- If CircleCI is building the containers and testing them then on success, where are containers going?
-- If using master, develop, feature branch setup then when does the container get built?
-- Prepd should anticipate that many types of CIs could be plugged in here
+Here is an example overview of using CircleCI to test a Rails API application

+- Create an account on CircleCI and link it to your GitHub account.
+Authorize CircleCI to access the account
+- Add the Rails API repository as a project on CircleCI.
+If using rails-templates a circle.yml project already exists
+- Configure slack notifications for when a build completes

+#### Container Build and Store

+A container repository that also builds containers is expected to be provided.
+Here is an example overview of using quay.io to build a Rails API application container

+- Create an account on quay.io and link it to your GitHub account.
+Authorize quay.io to access the account
+- Add the Rails API repository as a docker repository on quay.io
+- Create a trigger to build the container when there is a push on a certain branch of the GitHub repository

+Prepd provides ansible playbooks that invoke docker compose to deploy the container from quay.io to the target infrastructure

-### Application Services
+### Application Services (TODO)

+Prepd will be augmented to provide playbooks for the default Application Group as well as Terraform plans that provide:

 - Communication Services, e.g. SMTP, SNS (Push), Slack webhooks, Twilio, etc
 - Logging in both local/development and in staging/production with ELK
-- Monitoring/alert service
+- Monitoring/alert service (Prometheus)
-- Additional required 3rd party services (if already known) are configured, setup and tested
+- Additional common 3rd party services as needed
-- Prepd wiki template provides a checklist that itemizes these tasks

 ### Swarm Load Balancing
 - network overlays